digital-futures-academy/airport-challenge/myREADME.md

 ### Tests

-Test 1a - Validation - check if the length of an empty parkedPlanes array increases by 1 when landPlane() is called - returns true if so
+Test 1a - Validation - check if the length of an empty parkedPlanes array increases by 1 when landPlane() is called - returns true if so <br>
 Test 1b - Verification - Check if a plane object is added to the parkedPlanes array when landPlane() is called - matches the return string from the landPlane() method call with the expected string for this method - returns true when matched

 2.